Price to Book Value Formula (Table of Contents)

 Price to Book Value Formula in Excel (With Excel Template)

-Here we will do the same example of the Price to Book Value formula in Excel.
+Here, we will do the same example of the price-to-book value formula in Excel.
 It is very easy and simple.
-You need to provide the two inputs i.e Market price per share and Book Value per share
+You need to provide two inputs, i.e, Market price per share and Book Value per share

 You can easily calculate the Price to Book Value using Formula in the template provided.

-First, we need to Calculate Book Value of Equity.
+First, we need to Calculate the Book Value of Equity.

-Then, we need to calculate Book Value per share
+Then, we need to calculate the Book Value per share

-Now, we can calculate Price to Book Value using Formula
+Now, we can calculate Price to Book Value using the Formula

-P/B ratio is generally used by value investors since the basic foundational belief of value investing is that markets are inefficient and hence the actual book value of a company is not priced into the market price of the share.
-P/B ratio below the market averages may indicate that a firm is undervalued and represents a buying opportunity.
+Value investors generally use the P/B ratio since the basic foundational belief of value investing is that markets are inefficient.
+The market price of a share does not incorporate the company’s actual book value.
+A P/B ratio below the market averages may suggest the firm is undervalued, offering a buying opportunity.

 Recommended Articles

-This has been a guide to a Price to Book Value Formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Price to Book Value Calculator with downloadable excel template.
+This has been a guide to a Price Book Value Formula.
+Here, we discuss its uses along with practical examples.
+We also provide a Price to Book Value Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –